Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > **If builders built houses the way programmers built programs, the first <mark>woodpecker</mark> to come along would destroy civilization.**\
 Attributed to [Gerald Weinberg](../contributors/README.md#Gerald-Weinberg)

-Knowing the high-responsibility software in which Mr.&nbsp;Weinberg participated one would strongly doubt his authorship.
+Knowing the high-responsibility software in which Mr.&nbsp;Weinberg participated, one would strongly doubt his authorship.
 Unless it was a sheer joke.

-Despite all epic failures, software, on which our life depends, is extremely robust and, contrary, made the world safer (consider IT behind 50'000 daily civil aviation flights).
+Despite all the epic failures, software, on which our life depends, is extremely robust and, contrary, has made the world safer (consider IT behind 50'000 daily civil aviation flights).

 The aphorism shall better be: "If the software was built like houses, custom projects would be a luxury."